-You might have heard this term before but not really know what does it mean for someone to have ‘brassy blonde’ tone, but it basically means you have an orange undertone where just blonde should be.
+You might have heard this term before but not really know what it means for someone to have a ‘brassy blonde’ tone, but it basically means you have an orange undertone where just blonde should be.

 So, when you talk about brassy hair, you’re simply referring to the warm, darker tones that start to show off in your dyed hair.
-Keep in mind, not all brassiness refer to orange hair color, there can be some other undertones in there as well running the whole color of your hair.
+Keep in mind that not all brassiness refers to orange hair color; there can be some other undertones in there as well, running the whole color of your hair.

 Why Does My Hair Go From Blonde to Brassy Blonde?

 Now, we know this is the question you have been meaning to ask all the time and the one you want an answer for, and believe it or not, the answer is quite simple: Because the job wasn’t done right.